MicrosoftDocs/well-architected/well-architected/cost/design-initial-estimate.md

 ### Application gateway

-For this scenario, we consider the **Standard_v2 Tier** of Azure Application Gateway because of the autoscaling capabilities and performance benefits.
-We also choose consumption-based pricing, which calculates by capacity units (CU).
+For this scenario, consider the **Standard_v2 Tier** of Azure Application Gateway because of the autoscaling capabilities and performance benefits.
+Also, choose consumption-based pricing, which calculates by capacity units (CU).
 Each capacity unit calculates based on compute, persistent connections, or throughput.
 For Standard_v2 SKU, each compute unit can handle approximately 50 connections per second with RSA 2048-bit key TLS certificate.
-For this workload, we estimate 10 capacity units.
+For this workload, estimate 10 capacity units.

 **Estimated Total: $248.64 per month.**

 ### Load balancer

 NGINX ingress controller deploys a load balancer that routes internet traffic to the ingress.
 Approximately 15 load balancer rules are needed.
 NAT rules are free.
 The main cost driver is the amount of data processed inbound and outbound independent of rules.
-We estimate traffic of 1 TB (inbound and outbound).
+The estimated traffic is 1 TB (inbound and outbound).

 **Estimated Total: $96.37 per month.**

 ### Bandwidth

-We estimate 2-TB outbound traffic.
-The first 5 GB/month are free in Zone 1 (Zone 1 includes North America, Europe, and Australia).
-Between 5 GB - 10 TB /month is charged $0.087 per GB.
+The estimated outbound traffic is 2 TB.
+The first 5 GB/month are free in Zone 1, which includes North America, Europe, and Australia.
+Between 5 GB and 10 TB /month is charged $0.087 per GB.

 **Estimated Total: $177.74 per month**

 ### External data source

-Because the schema-on read nature of the data handled by the workload, we choose Azure Cosmos DB as the external data store.
-By using the [Azure Cosmos DB capacity calculator](https://cosmos.azure.com/capacitycalculator/), we can calculate the throughput to reserve.
+Because the schema-on read nature of the data handled by the workload, choose Azure Cosmos DB as the external data store.
+By using the [Azure Cosmos DB capacity calculator](https://cosmos.azure.com/capacitycalculator/), you can calculate the throughput to reserve.

 ![Azure Cosmos DB capacity calculator](../_images/cosmosdb-capacity.png)

 #### Cost variables

-- For lower latency, in this scenario, we enable geo-replication by using the **Multi-regions writes** feature.
+- For lower latency, in this scenario, enable geo-replication by using the **Multi-regions writes** feature.
 By default, Azure Cosmos DB uses one region for writes and the rest for reads.

 - Default choices in consistency model of **Session** and indexing policy to **Automatic**.
 Automatic indexing makes Azure Cosmos DB indexes all properties in all items for flexible and efficient queries.
 Custom indexing policy lets you include and exclude properties from the index for lower write request units (RUs) and storage size.
-So uploading a custom indexing policy can help you reduce costs.
+Uploading a custom indexing policy can help you reduce costs.

-- Total data store isn't a significant cost driver, here it's set to 500 GB.
+- Total data store isn't a significant cost driver.
+Here it's set to 500 GB.

 - The throughput is variable indicating peaks.
 The percentage of time at peak is set to 10%.

 - The item size is an average of 90k.
 Using the capacity calculator, you can upload sample json files.
 The sample json files include your document's data structure, the average document's size, and the number of reads and writes per second.
 These variables have the largest effect on cost because you use them to calculate the throughput.
 The throughput values appear in the image.

-Now, we use those values in the [Azure Pricing calculator](https://azure.microsoft.com/pricing/calculator/).
+Now, use those values in the [Azure Pricing calculator](https://azure.microsoft.com/pricing/calculator/).

 ![Azure Pricing calculator for Azure Cosmos DB](../_images/cosmosdb-price.png)